jrodolfo/hibernate-set/README.md

 ## Pre-requisites, configurations, and how to run it

-Pre-requisites: JDK, Maven, MySQL server, MySQL client (e.g. Oracle SQL Developer, HeidiSQL, TOAD), and Git.
+Pre-requisites: JDK, Maven, MySQL server, MySQL client (e.g. HeidiSQL, SQuirreL SQL, Oracle SQL Developer, TOAD), and Git.

 1) Clone the project: